The Hidden Costs of Living in Vancouver, WA

 Utilities & Maintenance

 Pacific Northwest weather means extra upkeep.
-Expect higher heating bills in the winter, moisture-control costs (think gutters, dehumidifiers, mold prevention), and regular roof/siding maintenance.
+The Vancouver WA weather brings mild temperatures year-round (summers 70-85°F, winters 35-45°F), but our rainy climate means higher heating bills in the winter, moisture-control costs (think gutters, dehumidifiers, mold prevention), and regular roof/siding maintenance.
+Expect to budget an extra $50-150 per month for weather-related upkeep that residents in drier climates don't face.

 HOAs & Neighborhood Fees